-Marrakesh talks tangle over cash to cushion climate impacts for poor
+UN talks tangle over cash to ease climate pain for poor

-MARRAKESH, Morocco (Thomson Reuters Foundation) - The Marrakesh climate talks may not deliver a substantial boost for international funding to help poorer countries cope with the worsening floods, droughts, storms and rising seas brought by climate change, negotiators and development charities fear.
+MARRAKESH, Morocco (Thomson Reuters Foundation) - The Marrakesh climate talks may not deliver the substantial boost in international funding poorer countries need to cope with worsening floods, droughts, storms and rising seas brought by climate change, negotiators and development agencies fear.

-A ministerial dialogue at the talks on Wednesday yielded little concrete beyond a few pledges from European countries to adaptation funds set up under the U.N. negotiations, they said.
+Negotiators sparred on Thursday over the future of the Adaptation Fund to help vulnerable communities cope with climate change, which was set up under the Kyoto Protocol, the treaty preceding the new Paris Agreement.

+There was also disagreement over how strong a commitment rich countries were prepared to make on funding for developing nations to adapt to a warmer planet in the coming years.

+But they say tens of billions of dollars are already needed for adaptation each year - and that figure could rise to between $140 billion and $300 billion annually in 2030, according to the U.N.
+Environment Programme.

-Developing countries have made consistent and impassioned pleas in Marrakesh for more financing to help them adjust to intensifying climate shifts - but so far those pleas have largely fallen on deaf ears, their representatives said.
+Developing countries have made consistent and impassioned pleas in Marrakesh for more financing to help them adjust to intensifying climate shifts - but so far those pleas have largely fallen on deaf ears, experts said.

-Frank Bainimarama, prime minister of the Pacific island nation of Fiji, spoke of the "terrifying new era we face because of climate change", after a powerful cyclone this year wiped out one fifth of his country's GDP.
+On Wednesday, Frank Bainimarama, prime minister of the Pacific island nation of Fiji, spoke of the "terrifying new era we face because of climate change", after a powerful cyclone this year wiped out one fifth of his country's GDP.

 Fiji needs access to finance so it can adapt to climate change effects, through measures such as strengthening homes and infrastructure, burying power lines and relocating people, he said.

-He criticized the current level of international government finance for poorer nations to adapt to climate pressures as "woefully inadequate".
+He criticised the current level of international funding for poorer nations to adapt to climate pressures as "woefully inadequate".

-According to a recent "roadmap" from wealthy nations outlining how they will mobilize the annual $100 billion in overall climate funding they have promised by 2020, the amount allocated specifically for adaptation in 2013 and 2014 was almost $10 billion per year, or around 16 percent of the total.
+According to a recent "roadmap" from wealthy nations outlining how they will mobilise the annual $100 billion in overall climate funding they have promised by 2020, the amount allocated specifically for adaptation in 2013 and 2014 was almost $10 billion per year, or around 16 percent of the total.

-The latest U.N. estimate puts the share of climate finance going to adaptation somewhat higher, at around 25 percent.
+The latest U.N. estimate puts the share of climate finance going to adaptation somewhat higher, at 25 percent.

 The donors' roadmap projects the amount of international funding for adaptation will at least double in volume by 2020.

-But that would still fall well short of the "balance" in funding between adaptation measures and emissions-cutting steps recommended in the new climate accord crafted in Paris last year.
+But that would still fall well short of the "balance" in funding between adaptation measures and emissions-cutting steps recommended in the climate accord crafted in Paris last year.

 "Doubling is not enough," said Lutz Weischer of the thinktank Germanwatch.
 "We need to scale it up much more aggressively."